-Mr. Kuwayti has more than 25 years of experience in intellectual property and other complex, high-stakes commercial litigation and trials.
-His cases have involved a broad range of technology industries, including software, semiconductor, Internet, and medical device.
+Ken has more than 25 years of experience in intellectual property and other complex, high-stakes commercial litigation and trials.
+His cases have involved a broad range of technology industries, including software, semiconductor, Internet, and medical devices.

-Mr. Kuwayti has successfully brought, and defended, numerous trade secret cases in state and federal court.
-Mr. Kuwayti was a member of the team that successfully tried a recent high profile smartphone case leading to a jury verdict of over $900 million.
+Ken has successfully brought and defended numerous trade secret cases in state and federal court.
+He was a member of the team that successfully tried a recent high-profile smartphone case leading to a jury verdict of over $900 million.

-Mr. Kuwayti also represented the University of California in patent litigation against a leading life sciences company over a pioneering patent involving human growth hormone.
-The resulting $200 million settlement, reached after a six-week jury trial, remains one of the top 10 settlements in any biotechnology patent case in the United States.
+He also represented the University of California in patent litigation against a leading life sciences company over a pioneering patent involving human growth hormone.
+The resulting $200 million settlement, reached after a six-week jury trial, remains one of the top-ten settlements in any biotechnology patent case in the United States.

-Mr. Kuwayti also represents public companies and their officers and directors in securities class actions, shareholder derivative suits, internal investigations, and SEC proceedings.
-Mr. Kuwayti frequently litigates disputes arising out of mergers and acquisitions and other strategic transactions.
-In addition, he represents privately funded and emerging companies in disputes over corporate governance and breaches of fiduciary duty, as well as in disputes between boards of directors, investors, partners, and founders.
+Ken also represents public companies and their officers and directors in securities class actions, shareholder derivative suits, internal investigations, and SEC proceedings.
+He frequently litigates disputes arising out of mergers and acquisitions and other strategic transactions.
+In addition, he represents privately funded and emerging companies in disputes over corporate governance and breaches of fiduciary duty, as well as in disputes among boards of directors, investors, partners, and founders.